 According to the World Population Review, there are roughly 74 million domesticated cats and 70 million domestic dogs in the United States alone.

-So, if you're also considering adding a pet to your family, you might have already wondered which is better, pet adoption or buying?
+Therefore, if you're also considering adding a pet to your family, you might have already wondered which is better, pet adoption vs buying?

-In this blog post, we'll look at the pros and cons of adoption VS buying to help you make your mind up!
-Let’s dive into it…
+For this blog post, we'll look at the pros and cons of each so you can make an informed choice!

 Adoption vs Buying: What's the Difference?

-However, the most noticeable distinction between adopting vs buying a dog or cat is that pets that are up for adoption are often mixed breeds, while those for sale are typically pure breeds.
+However, the most noticeable distinction between adopting vs buying a dog or cat is that pets that are up for adoption from your local shelter are often mixed breeds, while those for sale in pet stores are typically pure breeds.

-Still, pure-breed pets may occasionally be offered for adoption through a rescue center, shelter, or directly from a person.
+Still, pure-breed pets may occasionally be offered for adoption through a rescue centre, shelter, or directly from previous owners.

-On the other hand, adoptable companions are frequently found on the streets as kittens, puppies, or full-grown adults without a family to care for them.
+On the other hand, adoptable companion animals are frequently found on the streets as kittens, puppies, or full-grown adults without a family to care for them.

-Most of the time, the rescuers who locate dogs, cats, and other animals use their own cash to pay for the animals' medical care, shots, spaying/neutering, and other expenses.
+Most of the time, the rescue groups that locate dogs, cats, and other animals use their own cash to pay for the animals' medical care, shots, spaying/neutering, and other expenses.

-If a rescue is healthy and friendly, it is offered for adoption to a decent household.
+If rescue dogs are healthy and friendly, they are offered for adoption to a decent household.

-The cost of adoption usually amounts to the medical expenses incurred for any medical attention given to the rescue.
-Expect the adoption cost to be from $50 to $250.
+The adoption fee usually amounts to the veterinary care incurred for any medical attention given to the rescue.

 The process normally involves a kennel club verifying that the parents and litter are purebred.